NationalSecurityAgency/qgis-earthsunmoon-plugin/readme.md

 # Earth, Sun, Moon, and Planets Plugin

 This plugin uses the highly accurate Skyfield library to show where the sun, moon, and planets are located at their zenith from earth's perspective for a particular date and time.
 An additional algorithm calculates lunar and solar data for a particular location on earth given a date and time.
+The ***Day/Night terminator*** algorithm plots the day/night terminator line and polygon layers associate with sunrise/set, civil twilight, nautical twilight, and astronomical twilight.
 When installed, this plugin can be found in the QGIS menu under ***Plugins->Earth, sun, moon &amp; planets***.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="Plugin menu"></div>

 ## Installation
-This plugin requires two additional libraries not provided by QGIS.
+Other than for the ***Day/Night terminator*** algorithm, this plugin requires two additional libraries not provided by QGIS.
 These can be installed by opening up your OSGeo4W Shell and typing the command "**pip install timezonefinder skyfield**" or whatever method you use to install Python libraries.

 You do not need to be a system administrator to be able to install these libraries.